lossycrypt/eradicators-screenshot-maker/readme.md

 show_entity_info : true  (shows 'alt'-info like interter arrows and assembler recipies)
 show_gui         : false (doesn't seem to do anything currently)
 anti_alias       : false (quadtruples system burden increasing likelyhood of game freeze)

+Resolution and Zoom are stored for the duration of the session.